Exploring the Park

 Cell Phone Tour of Grounds

 The Martinez Adobe, located on the western edge of John Muir's historic orchards, features bilingual exhibits for the Juan Bautista de Anza National Historic Trail.
 Come learn the story of the Anza Expedition, when Spanish Lt.
 Colonel Juan Bautista de Anza led 240 men, women and children up the California coast in 1775.
-For more information, visit www.nps.gov/juba.
-(Link)
+For more information, vist the Juan Buatista de Anza website.

-Enjoy a picnic atop Mount Wanda or beneath the shade of redwood and pecan trees in John Muir's historic orchards.
-It is required for all groups to take any supplies or trash with them when they leave.
+Enjoy a picnic atop Mt.
+Wanda or beneath the shade of redwood and pecan trees in John Muir's historic orchards.

 Last updated: August 23, 2023